lacanoid/datalink/ROADMAP.md

 - add capability to purge old backups
 - add capability to list directories
 - add standalone node.js file server with dlff (alternative to apache)
+- incremental write functions so one can write big files without having to buffer everything
 - command line tool to backup linked files to/from another host
 - nfs server